Master of Science in Human Resources

 Transfer of twelve elective credits to the MSHR Degree to eligible Active Duty, Reserve, National Guard, retired and prior military service members for completion of military coursework comparable to OLCU 614 Leadership and Team Development, HRCU 605 Talent Management, HRCU 618 Career Management, and OLCU 641 Leadership in Military Communication.
-Qualifications and provisions of this nine credit transfer opportunity follow:
+Qualifications and provisions of this twelve credit transfer opportunity follow:

 a.
 The service member must qualify for admission to the MSHR degree program.
 (See Graduate Admission section of this catalog).

 b.
 Active Duty, active reserve, retired and prior service military members in the following ranks are eligible: Commissioned Officer (any rank), Senior NCO (E7 or above) or CW2 or above.